The Briton's arrival is likely to send seven-times world champion Michael Schumacher into retirement.

 "Together, we can grow and rise to this new challenge.
 I believe that I can help steer the Silver Arrows to the top and achieve our joint ambitions of winning the world championships."

-Mercedes team principal Ross Brawn said that the arrival of the 2008 world champion heralds the start of a sustained bid for world championships.
+Mercedes team principal Ross Brawn said that the arrival of the 2008 world champion heralds the start of a sustained bid for world championships, with Niki Lauda joining in a management role as part of a renewed push.

 "I believe that the combination of Lewis and Nico will be the most dynamic and exciting pairing on the grid next year and I am looking forward to what we can achieve together," he said.